donaltuohy/3D3---Computer-Networks/Project_2/README.md

 <h1>Proxy Server</h1>

-<p>The report contains the python code written to create a proxy server the management console used to control the blacklist.
+<p>The repository contains the python code written to create a proxy server the management console used to control the blacklist.
 The proxy is implemented using sockets.
 Here is the process in which the proxy runs:</p>

 <ul>